gina7484/Pytorch-UNet/README.md

 ```

 ## Train
-Move to the branch according to which model you would like to train
+Move to the branch according to which model you would like to train.

 ### For Basic U-Net
-this is the master branch.
-No need to checkout
+This is the master branch.
+No need to checkout.

 command for training:
 ```bash